‘Succession’ leads Emmy nominations with 25, while ‘Round 6’ makes history – International

 – HBO beats Netflix –

-HBO and its streaming platform HBO Max win the cross-platform nomination battle, racking up 140 while Netflix has 105 nominations.
+HBO and its streaming platform HBO Max won the cross-platform nomination battle, racking up 140, while Netflix has 105 nominations.

 In the comedy categories, previous winners Jason Sudeikis (“Ted Lasso”), Bill Hader (“Barry”) and Donald Glover (“Atlanta”) will be nominated for best actor, as will Jean Smart (“Hacks”) and Rachel Brosnahan. (“Wonderful Mrs. Maisel”) for best actress.